0x4447/0x4447-cli-node-grapes/README.md

 # 🍇 Grapes

-This CLI tool was created after the incresing frustration while working on massive CloudFormation file.
-What AWS did is amazing, but working on one gigantic file is to labour intensive and prone to mistakes.
-That is why we decided to create  Grapes.
+We created the Grapes CLI tool after experiencing increasing frustration as we worked with a massive CloudFormation file.
+While what AWS CloudFormation do amazed us, working withn one gigantic file became too labor intensive and prone to errors.
+At that point, we decided to create Grapes.

-By braking down the whole CloudFormation file structure in to smaller chunks, it is much easier to reazon and work with.
+Grapes gave us the ability to break down the entire CloudFormation file structure into smaller chunks, which made it much easier to reason out issues and work with the file.

-We hope you'll find Grapes useful.
+We hope you'll find Grapes useful, too!

 # How to Install